elastic/universal-profiling-documentation/README.md

 The host-agent is the component that profiles your fleet and needs to be installed and configured on every machine that you want to profile.
 The following instructions guide you through the basic setup of a host-agent on your Linux machine.

-If everything is working, you can deploy the host-agent across your fleet in the last step.
+If everything is working correctly, you can deploy the host-agent across your fleet in the final step of the following instructions:

-1. Copy the APM Cluster ID of your deployment from the Cloud console.
+1. Copy your deployment's APM Cluster ID from the deployment overview page.
    ![apm cluster ID](./img/apm-cluster-id.png)
-1. Copy the Cloud ID of your deployment from the Cloud console like in the first step of the previous section.
+1. Copy your deployment's Cloud ID from the deployment overview page (like in the first step of the previous section).
 1. Use `elastic-profiling` to print the host-agent installation and configuration instructions for various package formats.
    You can list all available package formats by running:
    ```bash